What are Dilutive Securities?

 As with other securities, upon conversion of these warrants, the total number of issued and outstanding shares of the company increases.
 This triggers the dilution effect and brings down the EPS.

 Stock options are financial instruments with listing on the stock exchange.
 They are a contract between two parties.
 They state that the holder can exercise his option to buy or sell a company’s stock.
 Exercise of this option takes place at a pre-decided price on a specific date in the future.

-Investors invest in these options with a belief that the stock price will go up or down by the specific date.
+Investors who invest in these options believe the stock price will go up or down by the specific date.
 Accordingly, they can buy a call option or a put option.
-All the option holders always have a right but remain under no obligation to exercise his option in both cases.
-In most instances, companies offer stock options to its own employees.
+All the option holders always have a right but remain under no obligation to exercise their option in both cases.
+In most instances, companies offer stock options to their own employees.
 Since they also increase the number of outstanding shares of the company in case of exercise of the option, they also have a dilution effect on the EPS of the company.

 What is the importance of Dilutive Securities?

 Dilutive securities allow and afford an opportunity to the holder of security an option of conversion of the financial security into the shares of the company.
 These are available at inexpensive rates when a new company is started or even in the later years.
 This helps to attract new investment.
 Investors will have the temptation to invest more.
 They will have a chance to earn profits with the expectation that by that time, the company’s stock price will increase.
 And the holder of these securities could covert their holdings into the shares of the company and enjoy capital appreciation.

 The opposite of dilutive securities is anti-dilutive securities.
 They result in an increase in the EPS at the time of conversion into the company’s common shares.
 And the net increase or proportional increase in the EPS and earnings remains more than the net increase in the number of total outstanding shares or the proportion of total new issue of shares upon conversion in such instances.